By Dr. Ara Deukmedjian

 Many patients suffering from these symptoms have found remarkable relief with Deuk Laser Disc Repair (DLDR)®, a minimally invasive procedure performed by Dr. Deukmedjian at the Deuk Spine Institute.
 This advanced treatment targets the root cause of degeneration, helping patients regain function and reduce pain effectively.

-Things to Avoid with Degenerative Disc Disease in the Neck
+Things to Avoid With Degenerative Disc Disease in the Neck

 1. Poor Posture

 Slouching, looking down at phones, or prolonged sitting without support can place extra strain on the cervical spine.
 Forward-head posture is especially harmful, as it increases pressure on weakened discs.
+2 A 2024 cross-sectional study of 421 adult smartphone users found that 64.6% reported neck pain and 39.4% routinely held their head at a 30-degree forward flexion angle while using their devices.

 2. Heavy Lifting and Sudden Twisting Motions

 Lifting heavy objects incorrectly or twisting suddenly can exacerbate disc damage.
 Always use proper lifting techniques and avoid abrupt movements that stress the neck.
+3

 3. Prolonged Screen Time